tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 	},
 	{
-		"introduce":"Cloud Database’s backup can perform synchronization regarding the real-time backup in different places", "name":"JCS for MySQL Cross-regional backup can be synchronized", "description":"Through cross-regional backup synchronization service, you can continuously back up the data in cloud database to a remote location and create new database instance based on backup data to meet the business scenarios such as remote backup for disaster recovery.", "id":159
+		"introduce":"Cloud Database’s backup can perform synchronization regarding the real-time backup in different places", "name":"JCS for MySQL Cross-regional Backup Can Be Synchronized", "description":"Through cross-regional backup synchronization service, you can continuously back up the data in cloud database to a remote location and create new database instance based on backup data to meet the business scenarios such as remote backup for disaster recovery.", "id":159
 	},